hojune02/web-vuln-scanner/README.md

 `get()` performs a GET request to the relative url given as input.
 It returns the response of the request.

+### core/js_renderer.py

+This program defines `JSRenderer` class, which is used in `core/dynamic_crawler.py`.
+The class encapsulates a `Playwright` instance for running a browser environment.
+The environment then runs all the Javascript elements from the target web application, and reveals the final DOM structure.

+`self.render()` function allows for accessing the HTML and final_url of the web application after running all of its JS elements.
+This HTML output will then be used to extract URLs.

+### core/dynamic_crawler.py

+The simple crawler has limitations in that it cannot view the final DOM structure of a web application after running its Javascript element.
+Many web applications that are Javascript-heavy (such as SPA) tend to maintain minimal HTML structures, on which the crawler cannot be utilised in the most effective manner.

+The dynamic crawler addresses this issue by running all the Javascript element in a headless browser environment.
+This is provided by `Playwright` module in Python.
+The crawler now has access to finalised DOM structure, extracting SPA style routes like `#/...`.

 ### scanners/base.py